sloria/dotfiles-old/README.md

 - zsh configured with [prezto](https://github.com/sorin-ionescu/prezto).
 - nice fonts for the terminal and coding.
 - iterm2 themes.
+- anaconda python
 - Mac Desktop Applications installed with [homebrew cask](https://github.com/caskroom/homebrew-cask)
+- a tmux.conf that's pretty neat
 - pluggable.
+Everything is optional.
 Fork this.
 Remove what you don't use.
 Configure what you do use.

 ## prerequisites: Install these first